ActianCorp/integration-platform-docs/docs/integration-manager/admin/access-control/user-management.md

 # User Management

-Administrators can create and manage users within the <a href="https://im.dev.actiandatacloud.com/ui/admin/users" className="externalLink" target="_blank">Administration Console</a>.
+Administrators can create and manage users within the Administration Console.
 Note that User Management requires Account Admin access.

 Account administrators can: